litsnarf/extractResponderHashes/README.md

 -o, --output <filename>:  [OPTIONAL] Output results into a file.
     If not specified, the results are printed in the stdout -i, --input  <filename>:  [OPTIONAL]responder log file to parse
--A: [OPTIONAL] Print all hashes for every user.
+-A: [OPTIONAL] Extract all the hashes for every user.
 If not specified,
-    it prints only the first occurence in the file per user
+    it prints only the first occurence in the file (per user)
 ```